nramenta/flow/README.md

 - `source`: Directory to template source files or a `Source` object.
 - `target`: Directory to compiled PHP files.
 - `mode`: Recompilation mode.
+- `adapter`: Optional adapter object.
+See the section on loading templates from other sources near the bottom of this document.
 - `helpers` : Array of custom helpers.

 The `mode` option can be one of the following: